quyet-pc/dimensional-data-model/README.md

 - Process of fulfillment: the distinct combination of attributes that uniquely identifies each pickup and drop-off event for an order
 - Process of payment: the unique combination of attributes that distinguish each payment

-Step 3: Define Dimension Tables & Step 4
+Step 3 & 4:  Define Dimension and Fact Tables

 ![Design Dimensional Data Model](images/design_dimensional_data_model.png)

+Step 5: Logical Model